Airline Finance – Guide to Financing a Commercial FleetNovember 30, 2019

 Have you ever wondered how commercial airlines finance the planes they fly?
 This article describes the financing of passenger and freighter aircraft, through both purchasing and leasing.
 Specifically, we’ll provide advice about airline financing and show how Assets America® can help.
 Finally, we’ll conclude by answering a few frequently asked questions.

-Video: How Do Airlines Buy Aircraft?
+How Do Airlines Buy Aircraft?

 Passenger Aircraft Financing

 Passenger aircraft are expensive.
 For example, a brand new Airbus A380 sells for $445 million before volume discounts.
-Commercial airlines sometimes purchase the aircraft they operate, but quite often prefer leasing.
+Commercial airlines sometimes purchase the aircraft they operate, but often they prefer leasing.
 In fact, many airlines have mixed fleets of owned and leased aircraft.
 2018 saw the following capital market volumes for airline purchase transactions:

 - Lessors: $21 billion